Have questions? We're here.

 On your way into the Jewish Quarter, take a panoramic drive along the UNESCO-designated Andrassy Avenue.
 Among its beautiful neo-Renaissance architecture are such sites as Heroes’ Square, the Franz Liszt Memorial House, the House of Terror, and the Castle District.

-You get off the coach near the Dohány Synagogue.
+You can get off the coach near the Dohány Synagogue.
 The Great Synagogue of Budapest (also known as the Central Synagogue) on Dohány Street is a good starting point to learn about Jewish Budapest.
 The Dohány Synagogue is the largest in Europe and the 2nd largest Synagogue in the world.

 Day 3: Vienna